 2. Reverse Hyperextension

-A study suggests that reverse hyperextension significantly increases in strength of the posterior chain muscles compared to hyperextension.5 Cuthbert M, Ripley NJ, Suchomel TJ, Alejo R, McMahon JJ, Comfort P. Electromyographical Differences Between the Hyperextension and Reverse-Hyperextension.
+A study suggests that reverse hyperextension significantly increases the strength of the posterior chain muscles compared to hyperextension.5 Cuthbert M, Ripley NJ, Suchomel TJ, Alejo R, McMahon JJ, Comfort P. Electromyographical Differences Between the Hyperextension and Reverse-Hyperextension.
 J Strength Cond Res.
 2021 Jun 1;35(6):1477-1483. doi: 10.1519/JSC.0000000000004049.
 PMID: 34027916.
-And having firm posterior chain muscles enables you to pull more weight and reduce the risk of injuries.
+Having firm posterior chain muscles enables you to pull more weight and reduce the risk of injuries.

 3. Deficit Deadlift